Open accessibility options

 Introduction and Overview

-We have drawn up this privacy policy (version 11.09.2025-123054147) to explain to you, in accordance with the provisions of the General Data Protection Regulation (EU) 2016/679 and applicable national laws, which personal data (hereinafter referred to as "data") we as the controller – and the processors commissioned by us (e.g., providers) – process and will process in the future, and what legal options you have.
+We have prepared this privacy policy (version 11.09.2025-123054147) to explain to you, in accordance with the requirements of the General Data Protection Regulation (EU) 2016/679 and applicable national laws, which personal data (hereinafter referred to as "data") we, as data controllers – and the data processors we have engaged (e.g., providers) – process, will process in the future, and what legal options you have.
 The terms used are to be understood as gender-neutral.

 In short: We provide you with comprehensive information about the data we process about you.

-Data protection declarations usually sound very technical and use legal jargon.
-This data protection declaration, on the other hand, is intended to describe the most important things to you as simply and transparently as possible.
-Wherever it promotes transparency, technical terms are explained in a reader-friendly manner , links to further information are provided, and graphics are used.
-We are thus informing you in clear and simple language that we only process personal data in the context of our business activities if there is a corresponding legal basis.
-This is certainly not possible if you give explanations that are as brief, unclear, and legal-technical as possible, as is often the case on the Internet when it comes to data protection.
-I hope you find the following explanations interesting and informative and that you may find some information in there that you were not aware of.
+Privacy policies usually sound very technical and use legal jargon.
+This privacy policy, however, aims to describe the most important aspects as simply and transparently as possible.
+Where it promotes transparency, technical terms are explained in a reader-friendly way, links to further information are provided, and graphics are used.
+We inform you in clear and simple language that we only process personal data in the course of our business activities if there is a corresponding legal basis.
+This is certainly not possible if one provides the briefest, unclear, and overly technical legal explanations that are often standard practice on the internet when it comes to data protection.
+I hope you find the following explanations interesting and informative, and perhaps you will find some information that you were not yet aware of.

-If you still have any questions, we would like to ask you to contact the responsible body named below or in the imprint, follow the links provided, and look at further information on third-party websites.
-You can of course also find our contact details in the imprint.
+If you still have questions, please contact the responsible party named below or in the legal notice, follow the provided links, and consult further information on third-party websites.
+Our contact details can, of course, also be found in the legal notice.

 scope